 Please enjoy this transcript of an episode on how I manage all the information I receive.
 I hope it helps to strengthen the signal, discard the noise, and make every piece of information that you choose to receive easier to process.
-The episode was transcribed and therefore might contain a few typos.
-With some episodes lasting 2+ hours, it’s difficult to catch some minor errors.
+Transcripts may contain a few typos—with some episodes lasting 2+ hours, it’s difficult to catch some minor errors.
 Enjoy!

 Listen to the episode here or by selecting any of the options below.